-Children missing/absent from education, particularly repeatedly and/or for prolonged periods, and children missing education (unexplainable and/or persistent absences from education) can act as a vital warning sign of a range of safeguarding possibilities.
+Children missing/absent from education, particularly repeatedly and/or for prolonged periods, and children missing education can act as a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect such as sexual abuse or exploitation and can also be a sign of child criminal exploitation including involvement in county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, so called 'honour'-based abuse or risk of forced marriage.
 Early intervention is essential to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
 It is important that staff are aware of their school's or college's unauthorised absence procedures and children missing education procedures.
-The school's procedures for unauthorised absence and for dealing with children who go missing/absent from education are detailed in the school's Attendance Policy.
+The school's procedures for unauthorised absence and for dealing with children who go missing/absent from education are set out in the standardised approach developed by Greater Manchester Safeguarding partnership - 5.10.2 Children Missing from Home and Care - A Standardised Approach to Dealing with 15496584.1 Missing and

+Absent Children and Young People Across Greater Manchester proceduresonline.com.
 Further detail can also be found at Appendix 1 of this policy.